graphgeeks-lab/odsc-agentic-ai-summit-2025/README.md

 There are two parts to the evaluation on our system:

-1. Evaluating the quality of the graph construction
+1. Evaluating the quality of the structured data extraction
 2. Evaluating the quality of the Graph RAG and agent pipeline

-#### 1. Graph construction evaluation
+#### 1. Structured data evaluation

-The evaluation data in `data/fhir.json` is used to evaluate the quality of results from the information extraction pipeline in BAML.
+The evaluation of the structured data in `data/fhir.json` is used to gauge the quality of the structured information extraction from BAML.

 See the [evaluation script](src/baml_extract_eval.py).